-The Advisory Agreement and the Management Agreement remain in effect for an initial period not to exceed two years.
+With respect to each Fund, the Advisory Agreement and the Management Agreement remain in effect for an initial period not to exceed two years.
 Thereafter, if not terminated, the Advisory Agreement and the Management Agreement will continue automatically for successive annual periods, provided that such continuance is specifically approved at least annually (i) by a majority vote of the Independent Trustees cast in person at a meeting called for the purpose of voting on such approval, and (ii) by the Board or by vote of a majority of the outstanding voting securities of the Fund.

-The Advisory Agreement and Management Agreement are terminable by vote of the Board or by the holders of a majority of the outstanding voting securities of the Fund at any time without penalty, upon 60 days' written notice to the Advisor or the Sub-Advisor, as applicable.
+With respect to each Fund, the Advisory Agreement and Management Agreement are terminable by vote of the Board or by the holders of a majority of the outstanding voting securities of the Fund at any time without penalty, upon 60 days' written notice to the Advisor or the Sub-Advisor, as applicable.
 The Advisory Agreement and the Management Agreement also may be terminated by the Advisor or the Sub-Advisor, as applicable, upon 60 days' written notice to the Fund.
-The Advisory Agreement and the Management Agreement terminate automatically upon their assignment (as defined in the 1940 Act).
+The Advisory Agreement and the Management Agreement Agreement terminate automatically upon their assignment (as defined in the 1940 Act).

 In determining whether to renew the Advisory Agreement and the Management Agreement each year, the Board requests and evaluates information provided by the Advisor and the Sub-Advisor, in accordance with Section 15(c) of the 1940 Act.
-At a Board meeting held on June 7, 2023 the Board considered the approval of the Management Agreement for the Fund for an initial two-year period from the Fund's commencement of operations.
-A discussion regarding the Board's basis for approving the Fund's investment advisory agreements with Advisor and the Sub-Advisor will be available in the Fund's Annual Report to Shareholders for the fiscal period ending December 31, 2023.
+A discussion regarding the Board's basis for approving the Funds' investment advisory agreements with the Advisor and the Sub-Advisor is included in the Annual Report to Shareholders for the year ended December 31, 2023 with respect to the Polen Capital Global Growth ETF, in the Form N-CSR for the period ended June 30, 2024 with respect to the Polen Capital International Growth ETF, and in the Form N-CSR to Shareholders for the year ended December 31, 2024 with respect to the Polen Capital Emerging Markets ex-China Growth ETF.

-The Sub-Advisor is Polen Capital Management, LLC ("Polen Capital") a registered investment adviser headquartered at 1825 NW Corporate Blvd., Suite 300, Boca Raton, FL 33431.
-Polen Capital was founded in 1979 and, in addition to serving as the sub-advisor to the Fund, provides portfolio management services to individuals, pension and profit sharing plans, other pooled investment vehicles, charitable organizations, state or municipal government agencies and other businesses.
+The Sub-Advisor is Polen Capital Management, LLC ("Polen Capital') a registered investment adviser headquartered at 1825 NW Corporate Blvd., Suite 300, Boca Raton, FL 33431.
+Polen Capital was founded in 1979 and, in addition to serving as the sub-advisor to the Funds, provides portfolio management services to individuals, pension and profit sharing plans, other pooled investment vehicles, charitable organizations, state or municipal government agencies and other businesses.
 As of December 31, 2023, Polen Capital had approximately \$66 billion in assets under management.